Mitchell Gant: Firefox (1977)

+Firefox Down (1983)

 In Firefox Down, the immediate sequel to Firefox, Gant realizes that he has not survived his dogfight with the second MiG-31 unscathed.
 Leaking fuel from a punctured fuel tank, and forced to burn more when confronted by two MiG-25's, Gant lands the MiG-31 on a frozen lake in Finland very close to the Soviet border.
 The Soviets capture Gant, but not before the plane breaks through the ice and sinks.
 The Soviets attempt to use brainwashing to determine whether the MiG-31 crashed or landed.
 Gant escapes from the KGB and with the help of a Russian double agent named Anna Akhmerovna, the Soviet Union as well.
 Gant and Anna are reluctantly assisted by Dmitri Priabin, a KGB officer who helped coordinate the original hunt for Gant and the Firefox, but is also Anna's lover.
 Anna is shot as Gant crosses the border.
 Gant meets up with a team of western intelligence experts that have recovered the MiG-31 from under the Finnish ice, but have not been able to move it to safety.
 Gant successfully flies the plane home, even though immersion under water has damaged the plane's radar-invisibility.

+Winter Hawk (1987)

 Gant's next role was in the novel Winter Hawk.
 Originally, Gant's mission was to smuggle scientist and spy Filip Kedrov out of the Baikonur Cosmodrome in Kazakhstan, as Kedrov had information on a Soviet spaceborne directed-energy weapon.
 However, Gant and Kedrov were both captured by the KGB.
 Dmitri Priabin, the ranking head of the KGB, still holds a vendetta against Gant due to the death of Anna Akhmerovna.
 When he learns, however, of a plot by the Soviet military to take control of the Soviet space weapon and use it against an American Space Shuttle, Priabin is again forced to ally himself with Gant in order to warn his civilian superiors in Moscow.
 With the Soviet Army imposing a security crackdown on Baikonur, even upon the KGB, Gant and Priabin escape Baikonur in a KGB helicopter.
-Shot down by Soviet helicopters, Gant is forced to escape again with evidence of the Soviet weapon - first on foot, then in a stolen An-2 cropduster, then again on foot when the An-2 is shot down near the Turkish border.
-Eluding a manhunt by Soviet Paratroopers, Gant is extracted by US Army helicopters.
+Shot down by Soviet helicopters, Gant is forced to escape again with evidence of the Soviet weapon—first on foot, then in a stolen An-2 cropduster, then again on foot when the An-2 is shot down near the Turkish border.
+Eluding a manhunt by Soviet Paratroopers, Gant is extracted by U.S. Army helicopters.

+A Different War (1997)

 Gant's final appearance comes in the novel A Different War, in which he is a member of the National Transportation Safety Board.
 In this novel, he investigates the crashes of two examples of a fictional airliner, and discovers that they were both sabotaged by a former CIA agent working for a rival aircraft manufacturer.
 In the epilogue, it is mentioned that Gant was awarded a Medal of Honor following the events of the novel.
 It is also revealed that he was an F-117 Nighthawk pilot and instructor during the Persian Gulf War.